Shugborough Hall: History

 The Shugborough estate was owned by the Bishops of Lichfield until the dissolution of the monasteries around 1540, and thereafter passed through several hands, until it was purchased in 1624 by William Anson (c.1580–1644), a lawyer, of Dunston, Staffordshire for £1,000.
 In 1693, William Anson's grandson, also called William (1656–1720), demolished the existing manor house and constructed a three-story building which still forms the central part of the hall.

-William's elder son, Thomas Anson MP (1695-1773), would further extend the house in the 1740s, adding two pavilions flanking either side of the central block.
-It was Thomas's younger brother, however, who would fund these changes; Admiral George Anson, created Lord Anson in 1747 and First Lord of the Admiralty in 1751, amassed a great fortune during his naval career, and when he died without issue he left the majority to his elder brother.
+William's elder son, Thomas Anson MP (1695-1773), further extended the house in the 1740s, adding two pavilions flanking either side of the central block.
+These changes were funded by Thomas's younger brother, Admiral George Anson, created Lord Anson in 1747 and First Lord of the Admiralty in 1751.
+He had amassed a great fortune during his naval career, and when he died without issue he left the majority to his elder brother.
 Thomas also died childless and the estate passed to his sister's son, George Adams, who adopted the surname Anson by royal licence.

-In 1806, George's son Thomas (1767–1818) was created 1st Viscount Anson.
-His son, the 2nd viscount, would be created 1st Earl of Lichfield in the coronation honours of William IV.
+In 1806, George's son Thomas (1767–1818) was created 1st Viscount Anson, and his son, the 2nd viscount, was created 1st Earl of Lichfield in the 1831 Coronation Honours.
 The Earl led an extravagant lifestyle and amassed several large debts, which, in 1842, forced him to sell the entire contents of the house in a two-week-long sale.
-While the 2nd earl did much to restore the house and contents to its former glory, by the time his son inherited the estate it was heavily mortgaged.
+While Thomas George Anson, 2nd Earl of Lichfield did much to restore the house and contents to its former glory, by the time his son inherited the estate it was heavily mortgaged.

 In 1831, Princess Alexandrina Victoria of Kent, the future Queen Victoria, then 13, visited Shugborough with her mother, the Duchess of Kent, as part of an extensive tour of the country.
-The young princess stayed with many local landowners at the time, including the Earl of Shrewsbury.
+The young princess stayed with many local landowners at the time, including John Talbot, 16th Earl of Shrewsbury.

 Passing from east to west through the southern part of the park is the Trent Valley Line, planned in 1845.
-The railway is carried under the landscaped grounds in the 777 yard Shugborough Tunnel and is thus largely invisible.
-The tunnel entrances, which are listed grade II, are notably ornamental, particularly the 1847 western entrance.
-An elegant stone bridge, also from 1847 and also listed grade II, about 380 yard north-west of the Lichfield Lodge, carries the drive to the Hall over the railway.
+The railway runs underground in the 777 yard Shugborough Tunnel and therefore has minimal visual impact.
+The tunnel entrances, which are listed grade II, are highly decorated, in particular the western approach which dates from 1847.
+The drive to the hall is carried over the tunnel by a bridge, about 380 yard north-west of the Lichfield Lodge, which also dates from 1847 and also listed at grade II.
 The double-track line is part of the West Coast Main Line, running north-west between Colwich Junction and Stafford.